larsthorup/rsc-test-sandbox/README.md

 ## TODO

-- [ ] avoid hard-coded paths, like "app" and "lib" in rsc-server
 - [ ] tweet
+- [ ] rsc-server: serialize server action in rsc payload
-- [ ] e2e-test
+- [ ] rsc-client: deserialize server action as a function to make server action HTTP request
-- [ ] server actions
+- [ ] rsc-server: respond to server action HTTP request
 - [ ] hydrate react elements returned from server actions
 - [ ] generate react-client-manifest.json from `'use client';` with a node module loader hook (simpler than bundling)